-NevadaNano has spent a decade integrating multiple, complementary chemical sensors on a single silicon chip – we call it the Molecular Property Spectrometer™ (MPS).
-MPS sensors work together to measure a variety of thermodynamic and electrostatic molecular properties of sampled vapors, liquids, and particles.
+NevadaNano has spent a decade integrating multiple, complementary chemical sensors on a single silicon chip.
+We call it the Molecular Property Spectrometer™ (MPS).
+The MPS Gas Sensor works together to measure a variety of thermodynamic and electrostatic molecular properties of sampled vapors, liquids, and particles.
 In less than a second, the chip creates a large, rich dataset of chemical information.
-Custom MPS software then identifies the types of molecules present in an unknown sample.
+Then, Custom MPS software identifies the types of molecules present in an unknown sample.

-The chip is an example of a micro-electro-mechanical-system (MEMS), and exploits the many inherent advantages of MEMS: low power consumption, minute size, light weight, and robustness for real world applications.
-For example, in a span of milliseconds the sensors can heat to hundreds of degrees Celsius, make a variety of high-precision thermal measurements, then cool back to room temperature.
+The chip is an example of a micro-electro-mechanical-system (MEMS) because it exploits the many inherent advantages of MEMS.
+For instance, it has low power consumption, minute in size, light weight, and robust for real world applications.
+Additionally, in a span of milliseconds, the sensors can heat to hundreds of degrees Celsius, make a variety of high-precision thermal measurements, then cool back to room temperature.
 Various components of the system can detect picogram-scale masses and measure temperature with 0.01-degree resolution.
 It can operate in temperatures from -40°C to 75°C and all non-condensing humidity levels.

 These capabilities make the MPS a highly flexible sensor solution, attractive for a wide range of applications.

 The chip incorporates a patented array of micro-cantilevers with integrated piezoelectric sensing elements that provide electrical actuation and sensing of resonance frequency.
 Monitoring resonance is a highly sensitive way to measure very small masses of adsorbed analyte.
-The unique piezoelectric configuration of the MPS allows an array of sensors to be electrically monitored in a low-cost, robust fashion rather than using an optical readout (which is more common but more expensive and less robust).
+An array of sensors can be electrically monitored in a low-cost, robust fashion because of the unique piezoelectric configuration the MPS allows.
+Whereas, the more common alternative of using an optical readout is more expensive but less robust.

-All MPS sensors have built-in resistive heaters, used for an assortment of thermal analyses (e.g. Differential Scanning Calorimetry) and also for cleaning each sensor after processing a sample.
+All MPS sensors have built-in resistive heaters so an assortment of thermal analyses (e.g. Differential Scanning Calorimetry) can be conducted.
+Also, this allows for the cleaning of each sensor after processing a sample.
 When necessary, these resistors also enable temperature and flow compensation in order to minimize sensor noise and drift and further enhance sensitivity.

 Sign-up to receive the latest news and information on NevadaNano and their MPS™ Sensor Technology